u16052642/thrive_erp_documentation/documentation-16.0/content/applications/productivity/iot/devices/footswitch.rst

 .. image:: footswitch/footswitch-example.png
    :align: center
-   :alt: Footswitch trigger setup on the Odoo database.
+   :alt: Footswitch trigger setup on the Thrive Bureau ERP database.

 .. important::
    It should be noted that the first listed trigger is chosen first.
 So, the order matters, and